 Be sure to pull your car safely off the road and walk ahead, have your photographer stand at least a couple meters behind so that the whole scene is captured.
 Stand on the line in the middle of the road, behind you the winding road, and Mount Cook makes for the most amazing backdrop!
 Make sure to remain alert at all times, after all, you are standing in the middle of the road.
 It’s important to note that the speed limit on this road is 60km/h (37 mph) so the cars can come upon you pretty quick.

 12. Mount Cook

 You have reached your destination, Mount Cook Village!
-The tallest mountain in the country that stands at a whopping 3,724 meters tall is right in front of your eyes!
-It’s a bucket-list place for most tourists to New Zealand and it can get incredibly busy especially during the summer.
-Thanks to its popularity, there is lots to do in Mount Cook from hiking the gorgeous Hooker Valley Track to treating yourself to an epic helicopter ride over glaciers.
+The tallest mountain in the country which stands at a whopping 3,724 meters tall (12,218 feet) is right in front of your eyes!
+It’s a bucket-list place for most tourists to New Zealand and it can get incredibly busy, especially during the summer.
+Thanks to its popularity, there is a lot to do in Mount Cook from hiking the gorgeous Hooker Valley Track to treating yourself to an epic helicopter ride over glaciers.